“I don’t know what to say.”

 But before you begin to tell the world all about your glory, ask yourself two questions:

-1. Why are you saying it?
+First, why are you saying it?

 When you begin to voice your value, your opinion, or your desire, it’s helpful to understand why you are saying it.
 Determine the point or strategy.
 If you are going to talk to your boss about your success on a project, what do you want to convey and why?
+Or do you just want out?

 Maybe you want a raise or a promotion.
 Maybe you want to educate him or her on the complexity of a deal or project.
 Once you understand the reason you are saying it, you can begin to pull together the words that will best frame your point.